FlowHero/PFE/README.md

     and all fields in all *messages are authenticated*.

 IKE_AUTH messages:
-– authenticate the previous messages
+-  authenticate the previous messages
-– exchange identities and/or certificates
+-  exchange identities and/or certificates
-– and establish the first CHILD_SA (IPSec SA for data traffic) based on SA proposals and Traffic Selectors included
+-  and establish the first CHILD_SA (IPSec SA for data traffic) based on SA proposals and Traffic Selectors included

+Traffic Selectors identify traffic that is a subject to be forwarded via IPSec tunnel (Source and Destination addresses/subnets, protocol and port numbers)

 ## IKEv1 vs IKEv2